List of Spy × Family episodes

-Spy × Family is an anime television series based on the manga series of the same title by Tatsuya Endo.
+Spy × Family is an anime television series based on the manga series of the same name by Tatsuya Endo.
 Produced by Wit Studio and CloverWorks, the series is directed by Kazuhiro Furuhashi, with character designs by Kazuaki Shimada while Kazuaki Shimada and Kyoji Asano are chief animation directors.
-The music is produced by Know_Name.
+The music is composed and produced by (K)now Name.
 It was first announced in October 2021.

 The series follows master spy Twilight, who must disguise himself as psychiatrist Loid Forger and build a mock family in order to investigate political leader Donovan Desmond.
 Unbeknownst to him, his wife, Yor, is actually an assassin known as the Thorn Princess, while his daughter, Anya, has telepathic abilities.
+The family pet dog, Bond, has powers of premonition, which is partially conferred to Anya whenever she reads his mind.